darkn3rd/lisa18_test_driven_infra/README.md

  * [Chef](https://www.chef.io/chef/) - change configuration management that uses agents apply desired state
  * [Ansible](https://www.ansible.com/) - remote execution tool that does change configuration, infrastructure as code, and device configuration.

-## Guest Test Environments
+## **About Test Environments**

-These scripts require Linux guests to run, and so you need either virtualization solution or [Docker](https://www.docker.com/).
+These scripts are written explicitly for Ubuntu 16.04, so you will need either virtualization or [Docker](https://www.docker.com/).
 Test Kitchen by default uses [Vagrant](https://www.vagrantup.com/) to manage virtual machines, such as [Virualbox](https://www.virtualbox.org/) or [Hyper-V](https://en.wikipedia.org/wiki/Hyper-V).

 I recommend using [Docker](https://www.docker.com/) as it is faster than running full virtual machines, and more suitable for CI solution like [Jenkins](https://jenkins.io/).

-Note that in this scenario, [Docker](https://www.docker.com/) is used as _virtual_ virtual machines, not the common application usage, where one process stands up the container.
-Care has been taking to make sure the change configuration scripts and compliance test scripts detect and adjust for full virtual machine or a restricted container environment.
+In this scenario, [Docker](https://www.docker.com/) is used as _virtual_ virtual machines, not the common application usage, where one process stands up the container.
+These scripts should work in either environment, and workaround common gotchas.

-## Host Worksation Setup
+## **Setup: Easy Way - Vagrant**

-The shortest path to get minimal needed is [Docker](https://www.docker.com/) and [ChefDK](https://downloads.chef.io/chefdk/).
-Once [ChefDK](https://downloads.chef.io/chefdk/) is installed, you will need to install kitchen-ansible plug-in for [Ansible](https://www.ansible.com/) support: `chef gem install kitchen-ansible`.
+An easy way to run this is with a self-contained environment using  [Vagrant](http://vagrantup.com/).

-Alternatively, I have created a small `Vagrantfile`, which can work to bring up a workstation suitable for running these tests.
+This setup will use [Virualbox](https://www.virtualbox.org/), or [Hyper-V](https://en.wikipedia.org/wiki/Hyper-V) on Windows.

-### Virtual Host Workstation Instructions
+When running this the first time, it will take time to first download Ubuntu 16.04 vagrant box, and then subsequently install Docker and ChefDK.
+With Hyper-V, you'll be prompted to supply credentials, select virtual switch, etc.

-The host system will have to have  [Virualbox](https://www.virtualbox.org/) installed or [Hyper-V](https://en.wikipedia.org/wiki/Hyper-V).
+### **Steps**

 ```bash
 vagrant up